Meberem/LibraryManager-wiki/Using-LibMan-CLI.md

 `> libman cache list`

-Will print a list of all libraries that exist in the cache
+Will print a list of all libraries that exist in the cache - by library name only.

 `> libman cache list --files`